Munich (2005 film): Plot

 The squad moves on to London to track down Ali Hassan Salameh, who orchestrated the Munich massacre, but the assassination attempt is interrupted by several drunken Americans.
-It is implied that these are agents of the CIA, which, according to Louis, protects and funds Salameh in exchange for his promise not to attack US diplomats.
+It is implied that these are agents of the CIA, which, according to Louis, protects and funds Salameh in exchange for his promise not to attack United States diplomats.
 Meanwhile, attempts are made to kill the assassins themselves.
 Carl is killed by an independent Dutch contract killer.
 In revenge, the team tracks her down and executes her at a houseboat in Hoorn, Netherlands.
-Hans is found stabbed to death on a park bench and Robert is killed by an explosion in his workshop.
+Hans is found stabbed to death on a park bench, and Robert is killed by an explosion in his workshop.
 Avner and Steve finally locate Salameh in Spain, but again their assassination attempt is thwarted, this time by Salameh's armed guards.
 Avner and Steve disagree on whether Louis has sold information on the team to the PLO.

-A disillusioned Avner flies to Israel, where he is unhappy to be hailed as a hero by two young soldiers and then to his new home in Brooklyn, where he suffers post-traumatic stress and paranoia.
-Concerns continue to grow when he speaks to Louis's father by phone and it is revealed he knows his real name and promises no violence will come to him from his family.
+A disillusioned Avner flies to Israel, where he is unhappy to be hailed as a hero by two young soldiers, and then to his new home in Brooklyn, where he suffers post-traumatic stress, paranoia and has flashbacks from the Munich massacre.
+Concerns continue to grow when he speaks to Louis' father by phone and it is revealed he knows his real name and promises no violence will come to him from his family.
 He is thrown out of the Israeli consulate after storming in to demand that Mossad leave his wife and child alone.
 Ephraim comes to ask Avner to return to Israel and Mossad, but Avner refuses.
 Avner then asks Ephraim to come to dinner with his family, to break bread as an allegory to make peace, but Ephraim refuses, perhaps as a sign that neither side will reconcile.

+A title card reveals nine of the eleven targeted Palestinians were killed, including Salameh, who was finally killed in 1979.